dhowe/RiTaJSHistory/README.md

 (http://rednoise.org/rita) library for Java.
 Like the original RiTa, RiTaJS works alone or in conjunction with Processing(JS) and/or with its own Canvas renderer, and/or as a NodeJS module.
-All RiTa and RiTaJS tools are free, gratis, and open-source according to the GPL license http://www.gnu.org/licenses/gpl.txt.
+All RiTa and RiTaJS tools are free, gratis, and open-source according to the GPL (http://www.gnu.org/licenses/gpl.txt).

 About the project